utkagit/reddcoin-bmp/README.md

 Make sure that all the needed ports are opened on your linux machine and on your external firewall/router/ACL

 # step 3
+// the first run will take the most time because it will have to compile the wallet

 //to run it in the foreground: docker-compose up